 |Tempura style lotus root with camembert cheese.
 Photo courtesy: jetalone|

 In Japan, renkon is one of the root vegetables used in tempura and kinpira style cooking.
 Sautée its slices in soy sauce, mirin (rice wine) and chili peppers.
 Lotus root chips are popular snacks in Japan.

 The root, popularly known as kamal ki kakari or bhe in India and Bangladesh, features in a variety of curry, stews, and stir fries.

 Chinese uses the root in soups, stuffing, stir-fries, etc., especially in Cantonese style cooking.

-In China, lotus seeds are enjoyed as snacks, in condiments and as candied.
+In China, lotus seeds are enjoyed as snacks, in soups, in cakes, and condiments.

 ≻≻-Back to Vegetables from Lotus root.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.